codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 We are the Consultants.

 But seriously.

-Giving access to a Jenkins equals permitting them to view all stored secrets.
+Giving access to a Jenkins equals a permit to view all stored there secrets.
 If you don't want people to poke around, don't give them any access to your CI.

 > The answers you seek, Jenkins shall leak.

-Sometimes we encounter entities which are reluctant to share.
+Sometimes we encounter entities which are, let's say, reluctant to share.
-It could be an attempt to hide those customers password stored in production DB encoded with base64.
+It could be many different reasons.
+However, we don't judge; stuff happens, deadlines must be met, we understand.
-We don't judge; stuff happens, deadlines must be met, we understand.
-We just need to know.
+All we need is to have a full picture of the situation.

 > We don't know them; they don't know us; however, Jenkins doesn't choose sides.